 In our first year of marriage, my wife Kendra and I tested our relationship with a six-week trip to Europe.
 Fortunately it was a great tip and the first of many more.
 Not even the birth of our daughter Addison in 2010 has slowed us down.
 Our 2YO has been to more than 30 U.S. states, England and France.

 Adding a little one to the mix has definitely changed how we travel.
 We now plan our adventures around naptimes and Addie’s ever-changing routine.
-Being lesbian moms requires some additional considerations, too.
+Being LGBT parents requires some additional considerations, too.
 In addition to the possibility of having to deal with discrimination, harassment, and persecution during what should be a relaxing getawy, we need to deal with the practical fact that our legal marriage isn’t recognized in most states or foreign countries.

 As Addison’s non-biological mother, I formally adopted her.
 This ensures that I can make medical decisions for her in Kendra’s absence.
 And if something happens to Kendra in a place that doesn’t recognize our marriage, I won’t have to worry about losing custody of Addie.
 Had I not taken that extra step, my parental relationship with daughter could be nullified in a place that doesn’t recognize our marriage.